Carpet Land

 Advantages of Floor Insulation

-A study showed that the combination of ambient temperature and floor temperature affects comfortability.
-The research showed that a mismatch between floor temperature (14 degrees( and ambient temperature (24 degrees) can make people uncomfortable, while similar temperatures (20 degrees and 21 degrees) between the two make people feel the most comfortable.
+A study showed that the combination of ambient and floor temperature affects comfortability.
+The research showed that a mismatch between floor temperature (14 degrees) and ambient temperature (24 degrees) can make people uncomfortable.
+While similar temperatures of 20 degrees and 21 degrees between the two make people feel the most comfortable.

 Here are the following layers that are processed when installing floor insulation:

-Concrete slab
+Concrete Slab

-If you want to have a qualitative floor, then the concrete slab method is for you.
+If you want a qualitative floor, then the concrete slab method is for you.
 It is a reinforced concrete slab at least 4 inches thick.
 The concrete floor will hold back dampness and stabilize the floor, preventing vermin from attacking the insulation.

-Construction foil and Insulation
+Construction Foil and Insulation

 Pipes and screed